-The entrepreneurial mindset and want to do what you love, which for me is golf, was the motivation behind starting Golf Pros NYC and Pull Hook Golf.
+The entrepreneurial mindset and want to do what I love, which for me is golf, was the motivation behind starting Golf Pros NYC and Pull Hook Golf.

 Can you share a story about the funniest mistake when you first started?

-The funniest mistake when I first started Golf Pros NYC, which was initially an indoor teaching facility in Midtown NYC, was not realizing I needed to keep toilet paper in stock.
+The funniest mistake when I first started Golf Pros NYC, an indoor teaching facility in Midtown NYC, was not realizing I needed to keep toilet paper in stock.
 It seems simple, but I had never run a facility before.
-I remember running around the corner to CVS because a customer was stuck in the bathroom without any toilet paper before a lesson.
+I remember running around the corner to CVS because a customer was stuck in the bathroom without toilet paper before a lesson.

 Then, can you tell us what lesson you learned from that?

 The small details matter when starting a business.
 You realize in those moments that no matter how excellent a product/service you may have if you skip over the small details, it can ruin the entire experience for a customer.